pybalt/FullStack_Dev/README.md

 # FullStack_Dev

-Repository of the Full-Stack Developer course, by ITBA.
-Repositorio del curso Full Stack Developer, impartido por el ITBA.
+Repository of the Full-Stack Developer course, by ITBA. \n Repositorio del curso Full Stack Developer, impartido por el ITBA.

 This repository belongs to the FS Developer project.